Telford Integrated Community Assessment Team (TICAT)

 Once your referral has been received professionals from TICAT will work with you, your family and other professionals to have conversations on how we can support you to remain at home.

-What is Intermediate Care?
+What is Enablement?

 When you are ready to leave hospital and TICAT have received your referral from a hospital professional.
 We will then discuss with you what is needed to get you back home or where you normally live.
 It may be that you need further assessment, therapy, equipment and support to help you maintain or regain your independence.